deepsita/VSD--Advanced-Physical-Design---OpenLane-SKY130/README.md

   The workshop is hosted on virtual learning platform called Intelligent Assesment Technology which unlocks the potential of everyone.
 The course is designed to bring up a solution in bridging the gap of theoretical concepts and practical experience.

 ## Introduction
 The 5-day workshop covers the open-source tool chain using the open-source sky-water pdk for each step in RTL-GDSII.
-The various tools used in openlane flow are Yosys for synthesis, opensta for Static timing analysis, OpenROAD for floorplanning, placement, CTS, global routing etc.
+The transformation of circuit description into physical layout which describes the position of instances and the interconnections is called the physical design in VLSI Design.
+The workshop targets the day-wise step-upof the skills required for the physical design in VLSI System Design.
 ## Day-1
-## SoC Design and Open-Source Tool Chain for ASIC Design
+### SoC Design and Open-Source Tool Chain for ASIC Design
-### Components of a SoC
+#### Components of a SoC -
 * The chip has the core where all the logic, Macros, Foundary IP's lies and pads for signal I/O and the total die after the floorplanning, placement, routing etc are completed.
 * Interface between an application and actual hardware is brought in by the system software.
 * However, the hardware understands only the binaries, and hence an abstract interface which starts with Intruction Set Architecture, then the RTL Description.
 * Once RTL description is done, then the process of conversion of RTL to physical chip is done.
-### Introduction to RISC-V picoSoc
-RISC-V is an open-source standard instruction set architecture (ISA).
+* RISC-V is an open-source standard instruction set architecture (ISA).
 Each SoC has a RISC-V processor, memory, a range of I/O, and interfaces for embedding user functions.
 PicoSoC example components are UART, SPI memory controller, Scratchpad SRAM memory, SPI flash memo.
+The reference design of Raven PicoSoc - picorv32 is considered for further steps.
-## ASIC Design Flow
+### ASIC Design Flow
 * The complete ASIC design requires three major components
   * RTL description of the design
   * EDA Tool
   * PDK(Process design kit)
 * The RTL description of the Soc is done as the initial step.
 The reference design of Raven PicoSoc - picorv32 is considered for further steps.

-### Open-Source tools for chip design
+#### Open-Source tools for chip design - OpenLANE Tool Chain
 | Design Step                                | Tool      |
 |--------------------------------------------|-----------|
 | Synthesis                                  | Yosys     |